Living

 • Godparents to Godchildren: On Easter Sunday, godparents reciprocate, giving their godchildren gifts.
 This can be a folar, chocolate eggs, almonds, clothing, toys, or even money.
 This exchange strengthens the special bond between godparents and godchildren.
 If you have Portuguese godchildren (or just want your child to experience it), it's important to participate in this tradition.
 It's a sign of respect and affection.

-What are the traditions for Easter in Portugal?
+What are the Easter traditions in Portugal?

 Easter in Portugal isn't just about religious services; it's also a time for unique cultural traditions: